Bankruptcy Myths and Lies

 3. Will my credit be ruined for the next 10 years if I file for bankruptcy?

-Although a Chapter 7 and 13 can legally remain on your credit report for 10 years, this does not mean that your credit will be ruined for the next 10 years.
+Although a Chapter 7 bankruptcy and Chapter 13 bankruptcy can legally remain on your credit report for 10 years, this does not mean that your credit will be ruined for the next 10 years.
 Most people are able to get their credit score to a good level, after 3 years

 4. Will my clothes, furnishings, and household goods be taken away if I file?